CVE-2021-20175

 01 // Technical Summary

 Netgear Nighthawk R6700 routers running firmware version 1.0.4.120 are vulnerable to a cleartext transmission of sensitive credentials due to the use of HTTP for SOAP interface communication.
-This allows attackers to intercept usernames and passwords, potentially leading to complete network compromise and data exfiltration.
+Attackers can easily intercept usernames and passwords, leading to complete device compromise and potential network access.
 This vulnerability poses a significant risk to home and small business networks.

 02 // Vulnerability Mechanism